-Ethiopia also now experiencing something of a Golden Age.
+Ethiopia is now experiencing something of a Golden Age.
 Powerful and prosperous, its Christian culture, though isolated, is flourishing and giving rise to the great rock-cut churches of king Lalibela.

 Trade is also playing a decisive role in Central and East Africa.
 Here, the Indian Ocean trade between Africa, Arabia and India has resulted in the rise of coastal city-states.
-Trade routes have spread inland, leading to the appearance of the wealthy and powerful Shona kingdom, centred on the famous urban centre of Great Zimbabwe.
+Trade routes have spread inland, leading to the appearance of the wealthy and powerful Shona kingdom, centered on the famous urban center of Great Zimbabwe.

 By this date, large-scale immigration of Arabs into North Africa have made this region largely Arab-speaking.

 The Africa coasts have been visited by the ships of two alien powers.
 At the beginning of the 15th century, a large Chinese fleet visited some of the Swahili ports on the Indian Ocean coast of East Africa.
 In the mid-century, the first Portuguese ships arrived off the coast of West Africa.
 Whereas Chinese ships have not returned since, the Portuguese ships, although appearing in far smaller numbers (and are themselves far smaller in size than the great Chinese vessels), have started trading in the area.

 They are mainly interested in buying gold from local chiefs, but they soon get involved in the slave trade of the region.
 Shortly slaves are being shipped back to Europe in Portuguese holds, mainly for work on the sugar plantations of Portugal and Madeira.